PUNITPNT/HVAC/README.md

 when power is on and mode 1 is on. it means that manual set of temperature is on, if cabin temperature is greater then userset temperature  then ac and blower will on. if cabin temperature is smaller then userset temperature then heater will on and blower will on. if cabin temperature and userset temperature is same , ac heater both will off.

-THIS IS LINK FOR HVAC MODEL IN TINKER CAD..
-PUNIT-HVAC LINK:(https://www.tinkercad.com/things/bDDtZDwghlY-punit-hvac/editel?sharecode=CD269B7wl1VttnugyTgc6SFkEQiAQxDXMkUV2UuK0Xg=)
+THIS IS LINK FOR HVAC MODEL IN TINKER CAD.PUNIT-HVAC LINK:(https://www.tinkercad.com/things/bDDtZDwghlY-punit-hvac/editel?sharecode=CD269B7wl1VttnugyTgc6SFkEQiAQxDXMkUV2UuK0Xg=)